titooeee/socketCAN_nilrt/README.md

-# Using SocketCAN (PCAN USB) in NI Real-Time Linux
+# Using SocketCAN in NI Real-Time Linux

 By default, **SocketCAN** is not enabled in NI RT Linux.
 This guide covers how to enable SocketCAN in the RT kernel and configure PCAN USB for CAN communication.